AyushJhin07/Automation/docs/smoke-tests.md

   export SMOKE_BASE_URL="http://127.0.0.1:3000" # override if the API is hosted elsewhere
   ```

-- Run `npm run smoke:supported` to fetch `/api/registry/capabilities`, build
+- Run `npm run smoke:supported` to fetch `/api/registry/capabilities`, generate
-  synthetic request bodies from the connector definitions, and POST them through
+  a minimal workflow for each supported action, and execute it through
-  `/api/integrations/execute`.
-The script prints an OK/SKIP/FAIL table for every
+  `/api/executions/dry-run`.
+The summary table flags fallback runs, prints
-  `app.function` and exits with a non-zero status when any executions fail so it
+  OK/SKIP/FAIL totals, and exits non-zero when any action fails so CI pipelines
-  can gate CI.
+  can block regressions.